Creating functions in Fish

 - If there is already a global variable with the name

-changes that variable to 42. - If there is no such variable invokation creates a local variable with said value.
+galaxy_destroyersinvokation ofset galaxy_destroyers 42changes that variable to 42. - If there is no such variable invokation creates a local variable with said value.

-To avoid this ambiguity it is wise to use set
+To avoid this ambiguity it is wise to use set with the -l flag in

 your functions.
 This forces the variable to be local (with a twist…).